gjone124/se_project_spots/README.md

 (6)creating a smooth modal opening & closing

+**Stage 4 (Sprint 6)**

+For the 4th stage of the project in Sprint 6 (Objects and Event Handling in JavaScript), we implemented user input validation to ensure that the user was only able to submit valid input.
+We were given a 4th design (which added onto the previous design) through figma.com ( [link to Stage 4 Figma](https://www.figma.com/design/jFtXsDr4XOyebKcgjyXN6W/Sprint-6-Project%3A-Spots?node-id=0-1&node-type=canvas&t=AqkMzv182siS3OdU-0) ) and we were told to replicate it.

 **Figma**

 - [Link to the project on Figma for Stage 1 (Sprint 3)](https://www.figma.com/file/BBNm2bC3lj8QQMHlnqRsga/Sprint-3-Project-%E2%80%94-Spots?type=design&node-id=2%3A60&mode=design&t=afgNFybdorZO6cQo-1)